Last updated

 Understanding Rooms API terminology

 The term unit is specific to the Rooms API only.
-Other solutions and documents provided by Booking.com will continue to use the term rooms, such is in room rates or room facilities.
+Other Booking.com solutions, interfaces and documentation will continue to use the term rooms, such as in room rates or room facilities.

 Introducing the Rooms API meta endpoint

-• Get the list of all supported unit types, unit names, and bed types
+• list of unit names and bed types for each unit type

 Introducing the Rooms API endpoints for managing units